TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 ### "Cloud to on-prem and back again" by Gijs van der Voort (Picnic)

-Description of the journey of PicNic to move to on-premise using [VMWare Tanzu](https://tanzu.vmware.com/tanzu) and back to AWS.
+Description of the journey of Picnic to move to on-premise using [VMWare Tanzu](https://tanzu.vmware.com/tanzu) and back to AWS.

 Running everything in two data center rooms proved to be complex.
 K8S does not abstract away the underlying hardware and the physical reality of having to deal with power outages.